EfficiencyJunky/eec-for-squarespace/README.md

 # DATA STRUCTURES
+## Builtin Variables Required
+* {{Referrer}}

 ## Product / Product Variant Data Structures

 * A product is the highest level data structure for any item for sale on a website
-* The data structure must include at least the product's "productId", "productName", and "productCategory"
+* PRODUCT DETAILS: The data structure must include at least the product's "productId", "productName", and "productCategory"
+* VARIANT DETAILS
+  * NO VARIANTS: In the case where it is not desireable to send any variant information, the `variants` object should be set to `[]`.
+This should be done in the case of a `eec.detail` view where a product has multiple variants because only the highest level product detail information should be sent for the detail view.
+The variant information will be sent along once the product is added to cart
-* In any case where it is feasible, the product data structure should also contain one or more variants depending on the situation (detail view could contain all variants while add/remove from cart might contain only one variant)
+  * 1 VARIANT: In any case where it is feasible, the product data structure should also contain one variant
+  * MULTIPLE VARIANTS: At this point in time there doesn't seem to be a case where a product would be sent with multiple variants but it's possible there will be a case for this in the future

 <script>
 var productJSON = {